The Bank Job: Historical background

-The fictional character of Lew Vogel may allude to pornographer and racketeer Bernie Silver, a major figure in Soho in the 1960s and early 1970s who was imprisoned in 1975 for the 1956 murder of Tommy "Scarface" Smithson, and also to later events surrounding his associate pornographer James Humphreys.
+The fictional character of Lew Vogel (David Suchet) may allude to pornographer and racketeer Bernie Silver, a major figure in Soho in the 1960s and early 1970s who was imprisoned in 1975 for the 1956 murder of Tommy "Scarface" Smithson, and also to later events surrounding his associate pornographer James Humphreys.
 The Sunday People published photographs in 1972 of Commander Kenneth Drury, the head of the Metropolitan Police Flying Squad, spending a luxurious two-week holiday with Humphreys in Cyprus, and a police raid on Humphreys' house uncovered a diary cataloguing itemised payments to 17 police officers.
-Humphreys was imprisoned for eight years in 1974 for wounding his wife's former lover.
+Humphreys was imprisoned for eight years in 1974 for wounding his wife Rusty's former lover.
 He then turned Queen's Evidence, testifying against some of Scotland Yard's most senior officers in two major corruption trials in 1977, for which he received a Royal Pardon and was released from prison.
 In 1994, Humphreys was imprisoned for 12 months for living off the earnings of prostitutes.

-The introduction of Michael X's character showing him leading a landlord locked in a slave collar is based on a historical incident.
-A passing glance at a photo of John Lennon found in Michael X's safety deposit box is inspired by Lennon's support for Michael X's "Black House" headquarters depicted in the film, and Lennon posting his bail.
+The introduction of Michael X (Peter de Jersey)'s character showing him leading landlord Mr. Brown (Mark Phoenix) locked in a slave collar is based on a historical incident.
+A passing glance at a photo of John Lennon (Alan Swofford) found in Michael X's safety deposit box is inspired by Lennon's support for Michael X's "Black House" headquarters depicted in the film, and Lennon posting his bail.